 It is important to know the difference between a lead, a prospects and an opportunity.

 Lead – A lead is the name of a person.
-Multiple leads may have been built or purchased your company.
+Multiple leads may have been built or purchased for your company.
 Perhaps they’re on a list of people who attended your workshop, webinar or downloaded your white paper.
 A lead is a one-way communication proposition.

 Those who submit the forms are considered leads even though they may not have the authority, resources, or intent to purchase.
 These leads are just beginning to receive branded communications, phone calls, or even a visit.